 What is the best thing about being a reflexologist:

-I love being a reflexologist because I am constantly learning and developing as a therapist, through personal on the job learning but also through regular workshops, seminars, conferences and reading about different aspects of reflexology and energy work.
+I love being a reflexologist because I am constantly learning and developing as a therapist, through on the job learning but also through regular workshops, seminars, conferences and studying different aspects of reflexology and energy work.

 Everybody's needs are different and the challenges that some clients bring, can often offer me new insights, which propel me along new lines of enquiry and learning.
 This is immeasurably satisfying and at times, exciting.